 The statement-based and row-based replication formats have different issues and limitations.
 For a comparison of their relative advantages and disadvantages, see Section 5.1.1, “Advantages and Disadvantages of Statement-Based and Row-Based Replication”.

 With statement-based replication, you may encounter issues with replicating stored routines or triggers.
 You can avoid these issues by using row-based replication instead.
-For more information, see Binary Logging of Stored Programs.
+For more information, see Stored Program Binary Logging.